-It should be effectively sealed at all joints, mechanically protected, adequately supported and consisting of approved armoured cable or metal sheathed cable or insulated cable in a galvanised conduits with approved flame proof fitting or mineral insulated cable of approved type with flameproof gland at all joints and details mentioned in the rule.
+It should be effectively sealed at all joints, mechanically protected, adequately supported and consisting of approved armored cable or metal sheathed cable or insulated cable in a galvanized conduits with approved flame proof fitting or mineral insulated cable of an approved type with a flameproof gland at all joints and details mentioned in the rule.

 Earthing and bounding (R. 108): PETROLEUM RULE 2002

-All non-current carrying metallic parts of electric apparatus or other metallic object should be earthed with resistance of 10 ohms.
+All non-current carrying metallic parts of electric apparatus or another metallic object should be earthed with the resistance of 10 ohms.